knockout/tko/packages/tko.lifecycle/docs/life-cycle.md

 Upon the end of the cycle, subscriptions and computeds are disposed and DOM event handlers are removed.

+Note that for `computed`, once `anchorTo` has been called with a `node`, upon that node's removal from the DOM tree, the next evaluation of the `computed` will dipose of it.  (i.e. after `anchorTo` is called, any call to `computed` will be passed with `disposeWhenNodeIsRemoved` set to the anchored node).

 ## Methods

 It exposes alternatives to native/ko functions, such as: